elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

 At the end of this lad, you will have:

-1. Explain data streams and event processing
+1. Explained data streams and event processing
-1. Data Ingestion with Event Hubs
+1. Ingested data with Event Hubs
-1. Initiate a data generation application
+1. Initiated a data generation application
-1. Processing Data with Stream Analytics Jobs
+1. Processed Data with Stream Analytics Jobs

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.